allifa/Crop-Yield-Predictor/README.md

-# Integrating IoT for Soil Monitoring and Hybrid Machine Learning in Predicting Tomato Crop Diseases
+# Integrating IoT Hybrid Machine Learning for Soil Monitoring
 This project develops a hybrid machine learning (ML) algorithm integrated with IoT technology to improve the accuracy and efficiency of soil monitoring and tomato crop disease prediction.
 An IoT device collected critical